sirius90/ngApplication/README.md

 This is an Angular ASP.NET Core MVC web application that parses through a text file containing JSON data and displays the result.

-You can clone and open the solution with Visual Studio 2019.
+You can clone and open the solution file ngApplication.sln with Visual Studio 2019.
 A unit test project is included with the respective test file that contains the JSON Schema.